Skip to main content

 Step 3: Automatic Processing

-Once tokens arrive at the programmable address, the pre-programmed logic executes automatically:
+Once tokens arrive at the deposit address, the routing logic executes automatically:

 Step 4: Check Status

-Query the programmable address to check its status.
+Query the deposit address to check its status.

 curl https://deposit-addresses-preproduction.eco.com/api/v1/depositAddresses/evmAddress/0xYOUR_DEPOSIT_ADDRESS